-Anyone who applies within the first half of the application period will automatically have the chance of winning our Early Bird competition.
+Anyone who applies before 18 September 2019 (23:00 GMT) will automatically have the chance of winning our Early Bird competition 2020.

 The Early Bird winner will be invited to join the five winners of the Global Change Award in one of the trips which is part of their one-year Innovation Accelerator.
 The trip offers exclusive industry insight as well as opportunities to network and learn more about circularity and the fashion value chain.

 Applying as an Early Bird does not affect your chances of winning the Global Change Award.